kifre1/Hali_Shift_withNF/README.md

   2. *find_nearest_point():* function identifies the nearest hague_point to each centroid in the timeseries and creates a df that has a "closest" point for each year/season/grouping
   3. *calculate_distances():* function created df by calculating the distance between each "closest" point and the corresponding centriod
   4. **Output** for Mean, Median, Q5 and Q95 (by year/season/grouping) are joined into one dataframe: *dist_hague_all_seasonal.csv, dist_hague_Reg_seasonal.csv, dist_hague_CA_seasonal.csv*

+Note from Jim: You could instead do this similar to Deepening, but instead using Water Distance to Border instead of bathymetry as covariate for abundance-weighted averaging.
 <br>

 **6.2Fit_LM_Distance_From_Hague_PlotSlopes.R**: Statistics that fall in the US (regional and CA) are transformed to have negative values (hague being zero)